craigthackerx/craigthacker-dot-dev/docs/_posts/2022-03-25-libre-devops-how-to-use-terraform.md

 ### Use service accounts for authentication

-Noone knows what will happen in this world.
+No-one knows what will happen in this world.
 If you are using someone's user account via `az login` or something, this is bad.
 What if they get hit by a bus?
 What if they win the lottery?
 Again, this isn't centrally controlled.
 As per the [Microsoft recommendations on identity](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/service-accounts-governing-azure#plan-your-service-account), use managed identities when possible, if you cannot, use a service principal, if you cannot even do that, only then do you use a user.
 The reason why I'd say use Managed Identities is I've seen people not consider how to renew service principal keys or certificates.

 If you are using service principals right now, and you are not managing key expiry and rolling keys, you are doing it wrong.
 I don't have an easy solution for this problem, which is why I recommend managed identities, as its all done for you, and they do [work with terraform](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/managed_service_identity).